-When applying for disability benefits, your Social Security doctor may need to fill out some Social Security forms.
+When applying for SSDI, there are some Social Security disability forms that your doctor may need to fill out.
 These forms include a residual functional capacity form, medical evaluation report, and more.
 The forms that need to be completed will depend whether your disability appears in the Blue Book lists.

 What Forms Will My Doctor Need To Fill Out?